ivaaneoski/sadnessAnalyzer/README.md

 ## ✨ What is this?

 Ever had a rough day and needed someone to **analyze your sadness**?
-Daily Copium Report™ reads your day in a paragraph, calculates your **sadness dose**,
+Daily Sadness Report™ reads your day in a paragraph, calculates your **sadness dose**,
 and gives you a **motivational (or brutally honest) comment** based on your sadness levels.

 Made with 💜 in Go (first project btw).